hturnbull93/portfolio/README.md

 In: `src/templates/project.jsx`:

-- Import Layout, render it in a stateless functional component named Project.
+- Import `Layout`, render it in a stateless functional component named `Project`.

 Green.